 The following code provides a fully functional example of a multi-threaded transactional BDB XML application.
-For improved portability across platforms, this examples uses pthreads to provide threading support.

 The example creates multiple threads, each of which creates a set number of XML documents that it then writes to the container.
 Each thread creates and writes 10 documents under a single transaction before committing and writing another 10 documents.
 This activity is repeated 50 times.